-At the Database A-Z list, you can search by subject
+With the A-Z list, you can search by subject

 To find the best education database for your needs, first look over the possibilities.
-There may be a "perfect" database for your topic--such as Career & Technical Education, SportDiscus, or Educational Administration Abstracts.
+There may be a "perfect" database for your topic--such as Career & Technical Education or Educational Administration Abstracts.
 Library science students will want to search Library Literature and Information Science Full Text.

-Two comprehensive education databases are useful for most education topics: Education Research Complete and ERIC.
-Both will help you find articles from education journals; ERIC will also retrieve ERIC documents--items such as research reports and papers presented at professional conferences.
+Three comprehensive education databases are useful for most education topics: ProQuest One Education, Education Research Complete and ERIC.
+These will help you find articles from education journals; ERIC will also retrieve items such as research reports and papers presented at professional conferences.

 Most databases use a search technique based on Boolean logic.
 This type of search retrieves all records in the database which contain a word or a set of words and uses Boolean operators--words that have special meaning in database searching.
 The most important operators are AND, OR and NOT.
 See below for an explanation of these terms.
 Some databases require the Boolean operators to be capitalized; otherwise, they may be searched just like regular search terms.